When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Find out more about how we test and rate products.

-Design: plastic fantastic
+Design: no-nonsense plastic design

 The Fire HD 10 won’t win any design awards, but that’s not to say it’s ugly.
 Its plastic build feels sturdy in the hands, and I rather like its matte dark grey slate-coloured finish.
 It’s pleasant to the touch while offering decent grip which, combined with the lightweight build, makes for a comfortable holding experience, without arm fatigue kicking in.